Overlap in Observational Studies with High-Dimensional Covariates: Strict Overlap and Modeling Assumptions

-When large covariate sets $X_{1:p}$ enable units to be more accurately classified in treatment and control, the probability that a unit has an acceptable propensity score becomes small.
+\begin{proof} Define the event $\mathcal{A} := \{\tilde \eta \leq e(X_{1:p}) \leq 1-\tilde \eta\}$.
+The conclusion follows from \end{proof} \end{proposition} When large covariate sets $X_{1:p}$ enable units to be more accurately classified in treatment and control, the probability that a unit has an acceptable propensity score becomes small.
 In this case, a trimming procedure must throw away a large proportion of the sample.
 In the large-$p$ limit, if the Bayes optimal classifier $\tilde \phi(X_{1:p})$ is consistent in the sense of Definition~\ref{def:p-consistent}, then the expected proportion of the sample that must be discarded to achieve any $\tilde \eta$ approaches 1.

-This fact motivates methods beyond trimming that modify the covariates, rather than the sample, to eliminate information about the treatment assignment mechanism, while still maintaining unconfoundedness.
-Such methods would generalize the advice to eliminate instrumental variables from adjusting covariates \citep{Myers2011,Pearl2010,Ding2017}.